Surgery, Anesthesiology, and Perioperative Care

 The Clinical Problem:

 Surgeons face a fundamental question before every operation: Will this patient tolerate this procedure?
-Traditional risk assessment relies on clinical judgment supplemented by scoring systems (ASA classification, NSQIP risk calculator, RCRI for cardiac surgery).
+Traditional risk assessment relies on clinical judgment supplemented by scoring systems (ASA classification, NSQIP risk calculator, RCRI for cardiac risk in non-cardiac surgery).
 These tools have limitations:

 Machine Learning Solutions: